The Discovery Outpost was introduced in Discovery version 12.0. The following are some answers to commonly asked questions about the Outpost. |

 Is it recommended to clone Outpost servers?
 No. There are procedures to import the credentials and drivers from another outpost.
 In case an outpost was cloned, then the cloned outpost should be uninstalled and then reinstalled instead.

 Is it still possible to scan from the appliance when an outpost is configured?
 On prem: Yes, with valid credentials on the appliance.
-But will only be possible to scan Windows endpoints from the appliance if the appliance has a working Powershell credential.
-In Saas: Only outposts can scan.
+But will only be possible to scan Windows endpoints from the appliance if the appliance has a working PowerShell credential.
+In SaaS: Only outposts can scan.

 How to configure a scan when the appliance and/or outposts are restricted to some subnets?
 Use "anything suitable" in the configuration of the Discovery run.
 Discovery will then select the proper outpost or the appliance itself to scan each endpoint.

-How to set a scan using "anything suitable" when outposts should be restricted to scanning specific ips or subnets?
-Connect to the Outpost UI then go to Manage > Configuration > IP Ranges and set the allowed and/or excluded ip ranges to scan.
+How to set a scan using "anything suitable" when outposts should be restricted to scanning specific IPs or subnets?
+Connect to the Outpost UI then go to Manage > Configuration > IP Ranges and set the allowed and/or excluded IP ranges to scan.

-Is it possible to force Discovery on Prem to only use outposts to scan?
+(On prem) Is it possible to force Discovery to only use outposts to scan?
 Yes.
 In the UI of the appliance, go to Manage > Outposts and Proxies, then disable the option "Discovery is Enabled for all IP addresses on this Appliance"

 Do Outposts share their credentials with all the registered appliances?
 No.